Coachella Valley Mountains Conservancy Acquisition Priorities – 2020

 - Ease of monitoring and low risk of interference from adjacent or nearby uses

 - Rising land values in area

 - Potential for use as part of other Conservancy program, e.g., Proposition 1 habitat restoration or trail or other outdoor recreational access projects

 Applying the conservation priorities above in light of the progress the Conservancy and its partners have made in acquiring conservation lands yields the following updated list of project areas in which will be the focus of most acquisition work in the coming years:

-- San Jacinto Mountains (including the Chino Cone area) and Santa Rosa Mountains alluvial fans (in La Quinta, Oasis, Thermal and Vista Santa Rosa, as well as Palm Hills) – contain cultural resources, scenic resources within and adjacent to the National Monument and significant habitat values for Peninsular bighorn sheep, along with future recreational options.
+— San Jacinto Mountains (including the Chino Cone area) and Santa Rosa Mountains alluvial fans (in La Quinta, Oasis, Thermal, Vista Santa Rosa, Snowcreek and Palm Hills) – contain cultural resources, scenic resources within and adjacent to the National Monument and significant habitat values for Peninsular bighorn sheep, along with future recreational options.
+(Approximately 91% complete.)

+— Stubbe Canyon corridor – includes significant wildlife corridor between the San Jacinto and San Bernardino Mountains, sand transport essential areas and high-quality riparian habitat, as well as trail alignment opportunities.
 (Approximately 90% complete.)

-- Stubbe Canyon corridor – includes significant wildlife corridor between the San Jacinto and San Bernardino Mountains, sand transport essential areas and high quality riparian habitat, as well as trail alignment opportunities.
-(Approximately 85% complete.)

 — Lake Cahuilla shoreline – protects this unique historical shoreline and important cultural resource area from potential development and connects it to other conservation areas.
 (Approximately 90% complete.)